francescodestro/rAAV_BEVS/readme.md

 How to cite: Destro, F., Barone, P. W., Srinivasan, P., Springs, S. L., Cecchini, S., Kanter, J.M., S. L., Kotin, R. M., Sinskey, A. J. and Braatz, R. D. (2023).
 Mechanistic modeling explains the production dynamics of recombinant adeno-associated virus with the baculovirus expression vector system.
 Submitted.

 ## State vector legend
 The legend of the state vector for TwoBac and ThreeBac simulations follows.
-The indexing of the state vector is organized in modules, consistent between TwoBac and ThreeBac, to access the variables in the output array more easily.
+The indexing of the state vector is organized in modules consistent between TwoBac and ThreeBac, to access the variables in the output array more easily.
 As a result, several entries of the state vector are null, especially for TwoBac.
 More computationally efficient implementations can be developed, with a more complex indexing of the state vector.

 ### TwoBac
 Index j refers to: <br>